dotnet/AspNetCore.Docs/aspnetcore/publishing/web-publishing-vs.md

 By [Sayed Ibrahim Hashimi](https://github.com/sayedihashimi) and [Rick Anderson](https://twitter.com/RickAndMSFT)

 This article focuses on using Visual Studio 2017 to create publish profiles.
 The publish profiles created with Visual Studio can be run from MSBuild and Visual Studio 2017.
+The article provides details of the publishing process.
+See [Publish an ASP.NET Core web app to Azure App Service using Visual Studio](xref:tutorials/publish-to-azure-webapp-using-vs) for instructions on publishing to Azure.

 The following *.csproj* file was created with the command `dotnet new mvc`: